breck7/pldb/readme.md

 # The Programming Language Database

+PLDB is a public domain database and blog containing over 100,000 facts about over 3,000 programming languages.

 This repo contains the entire database, blog, and code for https://pldb.pub.

 The most important folder is `database/things/`, which contains a file for each entity.